codeasarjun/CampusBuddy/README.md

 JSON serves as the data storage format for CollegeMate.
 It efficiently organizes college information in a structured manner, making it easy for the chatbot to access and retrieve relevant data in response to user queries.

 # Getting Started
-To run CollegeMate locally, follow these steps:
+To run CampusBuddy locally, follow these steps:

-Clone this repository to your local machine.
+Clone this repository to your local machine.<br>
-Install the required dependencies by running pip install.
+Install the required dependencies by running pip install.<br>
-Run the Flask application using python app.py.
+Run the Flask application using python app.py.<br>
-Access CollegeMate through your web browser at http://localhost.
+Access CollegeMate through your web browser at http://localhost.<br>